 Choosing a Software Development Field

-There are various fields of software development.
+There are various fields of software development to know before you decide to change career.
 Let’s look into the different software development fields:

 Software developers have a high chance of getting hired as data scientists.
 This is because the developer creates software to manage large datasets for firms in this profession.
 Python, C, MATLAB, and SQL are just a few languages needed to develop data science software.